 In September 2016, on a trip from Atlanta, GA to Ho Chi Minh City (Saigon), Vietnam via Seoul/Incheon (ICN), I visited the Korean Air First Lounge at ICN.

 ICN opened in 2001.
 Since 2005, ICN has been rated as the world’s best airport by one or more of the ratings agencies.
 I know I really like it.

 Finding this lounge is easy.
 It is located one floor above the concourse in the Main Terminal at the junction of the pier for gates 12 – 25.

 There are signs below the overhead walkway pointing to the escalators to the First Lounge.
-The lounge is just above the Korean Cultural Center, a veritable museum of Korean culture in the middle of the airport.
+The lounge is just above the Korea Cultural Center, a treasure trove of Korean culture in the middle of the airport.

 The Center stages regular demonstrations of traditional Korean music, dance and other ceremonies.

 I will forego the suspense of this review and say upfront that I was surprised to find that the KAL First Lounge at ICN is barely better than the KAL Prestige (business class) lounge.
 The Prestige lounge actually has better bathrooms.